-If we are unable to raise additional capital when needed or on acceptable terms, we may be unable to complete the development and commercialization of OMS103HP, OMS302 or our other product candidates, or continue our other preclinical development programs.
+If we are unable to raise additional capital when needed or on acceptable terms, we may be unable to complete the development and commercialization of OMS302, OMS103HP or our other product candidates, or continue our other preclinical development programs.

-Our operations have consumed substantial amounts of cash since inception.
+Our operations have consumed substantial amounts of cash.
 We expect to continue to spend substantial amounts to:

-- complete the Phase 3 clinical program of OMS103HP for use in arthroscopic partial meniscectomy surgery; - complete the Phase 3 clinical program of OMS302 for use in cataract surgery and refractive lens exchange; - purchase the equipment and research tools and pay all of the related research and development costs necessary to screen orphan GPCRs and commence related medicinal chemistry efforts as required pursuant to our GPCR program funding agreements with Vulcan and LSDF; - · scale-up and produce clinical supplies of product candidates, including for our Plasmin, PDE10, PDE7 and MASP-2 programs; - initiate, conduct and complete the next clinical trials of OMS201 for use in urological procedures; - continue research and development in all of our programs; - · make milestone payments to our collaborators; - make principal and interest payments when due under our debt facility with Oxford; - · initiate and conduct clinical trials for other product candidates; and - launch and commercialize any product candidates for which we receive regulatory approval.
+- complete the Phase 3 clinical program of OMS302 for use in ILR procedures; - · complete the Phase 3 clinical program of OMS103HP for use in arthroscopic partial meniscectomy surgery; - purchase the equipment and research tools and pay all of the related research and development costs necessary to screen orphan GPCRs and commence related medicinal chemistry efforts as required pursuant to our GPCR program funding agreements with Vulcan and LSDF; - scale-up and produce clinical supplies of product candidates as well as conduct clinical studies, including for our PDE10, PDE7, MASP-2 and Plasmin programs; - initiate, conduct and complete the next clinical trials of OMS201 for use in urological procedures; - continue research and development in all of our programs; - make milestone payments to our collaborators; - make principal and interest payments when due under our debt facility with Oxford; - · initiate and conduct clinical trials for other product candidates; and - launch and commercialize any product candidates for which we receive regulatory approval.

-If we do not raise additional capital, we may be unable to complete all of the clinical trials in our Phase 3 clinical programs for OMS103HP and OMS302, which would prevent us from seeking marketing approval and generating sales revenue for one or both of those product candidates.
+If we do not raise additional capital, we may be unable to complete all of the clinical trials in our Phase 3 clinical programs for OMS302 and OMS103HP, which would prevent us from seeking marketing approval and generating sales revenue for one or both of those product candidates.
 Also, our clinical trials may be delayed or we may need to conduct additional trials for many of the reasons discussed in these "Risk Factors," which would increase our development expenses and may require us to raise additional capital to complete their clinical development and commercialization and to decrease spending on our other development programs.
 Furthermore, we may need to raise additional capital to advance one or more of our preclinical programs into clinical development.
-If we are unable to raise sufficient capital to complete the clinical development of OMS103HP or OMS302 or advance one or more of our preclinical development programs into the clinic, our business and prospects could be harmed and our stock price could decline significantly.
+If we are unable to raise sufficient capital to complete the clinical development of OMS302 or OMS103HP or advance one or more of our preclinical development programs into the clinic, our business and prospects could be harmed and our stock price could decline significantly.